ntop/n2n/doc/TapConfiguration.md

 - PMTU discovery is disabled if possible (via the IP_MTU_DISCOVER socket option).
 This avoids silently dropping an oversized packet due to the DF flag; however, it possibly increments fragmentation on the path.
-- As examplained above, a lower MTU is set on the VPN interface, thus removing excessive fragmentation on the sender.
+- As explained above, a lower MTU is set on the VPN interface, thus removing excessive fragmentation on the sender.
 - A value of 1290 bytes is used instead of 1500 bytes as reference value for the internet interface MTU.
   This essentially avoids fragmentation if the PMTU is greater or equal than 1400 bytes.